curl/curl/docs/libcurl/opts/CURLOPT_POST.md

 reused handle, you must explicitly set the new request type using CURLOPT_NOBODY(3) or CURLOPT_HTTPGET(3) or similar.

 When setting CURLOPT_POST(3) to 0, libcurl resets the request type to the default to disable the POST.
-Typically that would mean it's reset to GET.
+Typically that means gets reset to GET.
 Instead you should set a new request type explicitly as described above.

 # DEFAULT